 Cotton is one of the most breathable materials, so cotton sheets or blankets could help keep you cool through the night.

-The lower the thread count of the cotton, the more breathable it is, Porter said.
+of the cotton, the more breathable it is, Porter said.
 That's because higher thread counts have more weaving per square inch.

-If you can't sleep through the night because you're too hot, you may not have to stay in your bedroom.
+through the night because you're too hot, try sleeping somewhere besides your bedroom, if that's an option.
 Heat rises, so if you have a lower or basement level in your home, set up a temporary sleeping area there to experience cooler temperatures at night.

 "The amount of energy they can absorb from your body that night, they will be warm in just a matter of minutes," he said.
 "And then you'd have damp stuff that would mold your mattress.
 So you definitely don't want to do that."